NenX/Rust-and-C-Interoperability-Practical-Guide/README.md

 }

 ```

-And now we can use Cargo to link the C libraries and run the program:
+To build and run the project:
 ```shell
 $ cargo clean && cargo run
 ```